-What Does a Maintenance Technician Do?
+What Do Maintenance Technicians Do?

 A maintenance technician oversees the upkeep of facilities by performing proactive asset maintenance, reactive maintenance, and emergency maintenance.
 The responsibilities of maintenance technicians vary depending on an organization’s specific industry, size, and budget.
 Those working for smaller facilities—churches, schools, hotels—are often considered to be “jacks of all trades,” and perform all types of general maintenance.